Skip to main content

 Nationwide Success

-Commercial Truck Tire Blowouts
+Commercial Truck Tire Blowout Accidents

 Investigating trucking accidents caused by tire failure

 Commercial trucks and semis experience tire failure on a regular basis.
-The causes may vary in big rig tire complications but the result is generally the same: dangerous accidents occur and endanger motorists and passengers.
+The causes may vary in big rig tire complications, but the result is generally the same: dangerous accidents occur and endanger motorists and passengers.
 Truck tire blowouts are extremely dangerous because of debris flying all over the roadways.
 The loss of vehicle control which is likely for both truckers and surrounding drivers.

 Tire manufacturers have a duty to produce and distribute a safe product, and trucking companies have a duty to ensure that they properly maintain their rigs and equipment to prevent accidents and fatalities.